glacier-modding/NavKit/README.md

 1. Click the `Send Navp` button in NavKit.

 # Full generation of Navp and Airg (Scene Extraction, Navp generation, Airg generation)
-1. Download the lastest release of NavKit (https://github.com/glacier-modding/NavKit/releases/latest) and extract it to any folder (e.g. C:\NavKit)
+1. Download the latest release of NavKit (https://github.com/glacier-modding/NavKit/releases/latest) and extract it to any folder (e.g., C:\NavKit)
 1. Install ZHMModSDK (https://github.com/OrfeasZ/ZHMModSDK/releases/latest)
-1. Backup the "HITMAN 3\Retail\mods\Editor.dll" file
-1. Copy the included Editor.dll from the NavKit folder to the "HITMAN 3\Retail\mods" folder
 1. Install Blender (tested with 3.4 https://download.blender.org/release/Blender3.4/)
 1. Install the latest Visual C++ Redistributable from https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-140.
 Make sure you get the X64 version.
 1. Start Hitman and enter a mission
 1. Open NavKit
 1. On the "Extract menu" of NavKit, set your file paths:
-    1. Hitman 3 directory (e.g. C:\Program Files (x86)\Steam\steamapps\common\HITMAN 3)
+    1. Hitman 3 directory (e.g., C:\Program Files (x86)\Steam\steamapps\common\HITMAN 3)
-    1. Output directory (e.g. C:\NavKit\Output)
+    1. Output directory (e.g., C:\NavKit\Output)
     1. Blender Executable (e.g. C:\Program Files\Blender Foundation\Blender 3.4\blender.exe)
-1. On the "Extract menu" of NavKit, click "Extract from game".
+1. On the "Extract menu" of NavKit, click the "Extract from game" button.
 It may take up to around 10 minutes depending on the complexity of the mission being extracted, and whether the alocs have already been extracted from the rpkg files.
 1. When the OBJ finishes generating, you can save it to an OBJ file so you can load it later if you'd like by clicking the "Save Obj" button on the "Obj menu"
 1. On the "Navp menu" click the "Build Navp from Obj" button
 1. On the "Navp menu" click the "Save Navp" button and choose where to save the navp file